Woodworthia "Southern Alps"

 Southern Alps Gecko have a greyish top surface with alternating bands/blotches (striping rare).
 Sides are greyish with pale or darker coloured blotches, flecks or streaks.
 Belly surface light brown.
 Mouth lining and tongue pink, commonly with a grey tip on the tongue.
 Eye colour grey to green.
 Rostral scale in contact or virtually in contact with nostrils.
 Toes with tapering distal phalanges.
 Sub-digital lamellae 9–12.

-- The northern group often larger, darker grey/brown in colour, and less stocky, with a longer neck, less finely divided markings and usually lacking the canthal stripe.
+- The greywacke gecko is often larger, darker grey/brown in colour, and less stocky, with a longer neck, less finely divided markings and usually lacking the canthal stripe.

-- The southern group varies in body size considerably between individual populations over quite short distances.
+- The Southern Alps gecko varies in body size considerably between individual populations over quite short distances.
 Neck and snout stocky with a prominent canthal stripe.
 Silvery grey in colour.

-- Pygmy gecko (Woodworthia "pygmy") in the Rangitata Valley, in north Canterbury and south Marlborough.
+- Pygmy gecko (Woodworthia "pygmy") in the Rangitata Valley.
 Frequently found together under the same rock.
 Pygmy gecko much smaller, with narrower toes and fewer lamellae (7–9), and rostral scale well separated from nostrils.

 - Waitaha gecko (Woodworthia cf. brunnea) at edges of the Canterbury Plains, but usually separated by altitude, and Waitaha gecko brown (vs. grey), with more contrasting markings, and brown to yellow (vs. green to grey) eye.